synpixel/lune-sonar/README.md

 ## How it works

-The Roblox [Thumbnails API v1](https://thumbnails.roblox.com/docs/index.html) has a `/v1/batch` endpoint which "returns a list of thumbnails with varying types and sizes".
+The [Thumbnails API](https://thumbnails.roblox.com/docs/index.html) has a `/v1/batch` endpoint which "returns a list of thumbnails with varying types and sizes".

 Here's how a standard request body looks like: